+Proposal Name:

+Duan a a al Munah an

+Proposal Number:

+Reader Number:

-High rates of children experiencing homelessness; High rates of youth in care/children in the child welfare system; High rates of children with developmental delays and disabilities; Additional Priority Populations: High rates of children from families in poverty (100% FPL); High rates of parent without high school completion/No high school equivalent (no GED); Teen parent at birth of first child; Family experiencing immigrant or refugee status; Parent or caregiver primarily speaks a language other than English at home; Active duty military family; Child screening indicates delays in development but there is no referral to Early medical home when a child is six (6) months and annually thereafter; • Procedures for completing hearing screens (Hearing screens using an objective measure of hearing sensitivity are to be completed when each child is six (6) months, then annually thereafter.); A high quality written proposal, that meets one or more of the components under the exemplary column, must be submitted to receive an exemplary score. child; Family experiencing immigrant or refugee status; Parent or caregiver primarily speaks a language other than English at home; Active duty military family; Child screening indicates delays in development but • The proposal clearly describes the criteria for eligibility.
+- High rates of children experiencing homelessness; - High rates of youth in care/children in the child welfare system; - High rates of children with developmental delays and disabilities:

+Additional Priority Populations:

+- High rates of children from families in poverty (100% FPL); - High rates of parent without high school completion/No high school equivalent (no GED); - Teen parent at birth of first child; - Family experiencing immigrant or refugee status; - Parent or caregiver primarily speaks a language other than English at home; - Active duty military family; - Child screening indicates delays in development but there is no referral to Early Intervention at this time.

+The proposal clearly describes the criteria for eligibility.
 The weighted eligibility criteria used to prioritize children who are at most risk of academic failure.
 These are competitive preference priorities.
 Additional risk factors selected should reflect the community to be served and are weighted to ensure that the children most at risk of academic failure are enrolled.

+- medical home when a child is six (6) months and annually thereafter; - Procedures for completing hearing screens (Hearing screens using an objective measure of hearing sensitivity are to be completed when each child is six (6) months, then annually thereafter.);

+A high quality written proposal, that meets one or more of the components under the exemplary column, must be submitted to receive an exemplary score.

-The proposal describes the information the program will collect or review, including but not limited to: proof of family income to determine eligibility (below 200% FPL) and priority points (50% or 100% of FPL).
+FY 2019 Prevention Initiative Birth to Age 3 Year s Review Rubric Proposal Number: Reader Number: The proposal describes the information the program will collect or review, including but not limited to: proof of family income to determine eligibility (below 200% FPL) and priority points (50% or 100% of FPL).
 Proposal provides a proposed schedule of screenings in the area to be served and indicates other entities that are involved.
 Proposal indicates that written parental permission for the screening will be obtained.
 Proposal describes procedures to include Prevention Initiative program staff in screening process and make results available to them.
 Describe the written policies and procedures that guide staff through the screening process.
-Inc lude comments that validate the score you have awarded this pro posal.
+Include comments that validate the s core you have awarded this proposal.
 Special Notes: Strengths: Concerns: